- GEDI produces the first high resolution laser ranging observations of the 3D structure of the Earth.

 GEDI INSTRUMENT SAMPLING LIDAR WAVEFORMS FROM ITS POSITION ON THE INTERNATIONAL SPACE STATION.
 READ MORE:https://svs.gsfc.nasa.gov/13090

 The Global Ecosystem Dynamics Investigation (GEDI) produces high resolution laser ranging observations of the 3D structure of the Earth.
-GEDI’s precise measurements of forest canopy height, canopy vertical structure, and surface elevation greatly advance our ability to characterize important carbon and water cycling processes, biodiversity, and habitat.
+GEDI’s precise measurements of forest canopy height, canopy vertical structure, and surface elevation greatly advance our ability to understand global dynamics in forest ecosystems and how they change over time.

 The GEDI instrument is a geodetic-class, light detection and ranging (lidar) laser system comprised of 3 lasers that produce 8 parallel tracks of observations.
 Each laser fires 242 times per second and illuminates a 25 m spot (a footprint) on the surface over which 3D structure is measured.
 Each footprint is separated by 60 m along track, with an across-track distance of about 600 m between each of the 8 tracks.
-GEDI expected to produce about 10 billion cloud-free observations during its nominal 24-month mission length.
+So far, GEDI has produced more then 10 billion of high-quality observations of forest structure.

 ALONG TRACK LIDAR RETURN ENERGY SHOWING VERTICAL DISTRIBUTION OF VEGETATION